Iran's Supreme Leader vows 'crackdown' as protests endure

-The suspect believed to be responsible for the mass shooting at Brown University last weekend has been found dead, U.S. federal officials have confirmed.
+The suspect believed to be responsible for the mass shooting at Brown University last weekend has been found dead in New Hampshire, US federal officials have confirmed.

-Authorities are now examining whether the same individual may also be linked to the fatal shooting of a Massachusetts Institute of Technology professor two days later.
+Authorities are investigating whether the same individual may also be linked to the fatal shooting of a Massachusetts Institute of Technology professor two days later.

-Christina Sterling, a spokesperson for U.S. Attorney Leah Foley in Boston, said the suspect’s body was discovered inside a storage unit in Salem, New Hampshire, around 30 kilometres north of Boston.
+Christina Sterling, a spokesperson for US Attorney Leah Foley in Boston, said the suspect’s body was found inside a storage unit in Salem, about 30 kilometres north of Boston.
 Two federal officials said the discovery followed a large law enforcement operation in the area on Thursday night.

 A Department of Justice official, speaking on condition of anonymity, said investigators believe the suspect died by suicide.
 The suspect’s name has not been released, and officials have not explained how the individual was formally identified.